12 Foods That Put New Jersey On the Map (Besides Bagels + Pizza)

 Salt Water Taffy

 Despite its name, there is actually no salt water in salt water taffy.
-Hailing from Atlantic City, New Jersey the old story goes that a candy store was flooded with ocean water and when a kid came in looking for taffy, the owner said “sure, salt water taffy”.
+Hailing from Atlantic City, the old story goes that a candy store was flooded with ocean water, and when a kid came in looking for taffy, the owner said, “Sure, salt water taffy”.
 As quickly as the joke was made, the name stuck.
-Other stories say that the candy store owner just rinsed off the ocean soaked candy and sold it.
+Other stories say that the candy store owner just rinsed off the ocean-soaked candy and sold it.
 The chewy snack is made of sugar, corn syrup, butter, and cream flavor and can be found all around the Jersey shore.
-For over 139 years visitors and residents “down the shore” have enjoyed the wax wrapped candy.
+For over 139 years, visitors and residents “down the shore” have enjoyed the wax-wrapped candy.

 Blueberry Muffin

-The blueberry muffin’s origin story is undistinguished, but historians guess its roots to be in New Jersey as early as 1916.
+The blueberry muffin’s origin story is undistinguished, but historians trace its roots to New Jersey as early as 1916.
 The blueberry itself started in New Jersey with crop growers Elisabeth White and Frederic Coville.
 Yearly, New Jersey produces about 41 million pounds of blueberries and is a top grower of the fruit in the country.
-In 2018, 12 year old Delize Patterson learned that only six states have an official state muffin and New Jersey was not on that list.
+In 2018, 12-year-old Delize Patterson learned that only six states have an official state muffin, and New Jersey was not on that list.
 She teamed up with Assemblywoman Carol Murphy to get the bill passed.
 While it did not make it far in the process, it still showed New Jersey’s love for the muffin.

 Tomato Pie

-Sometimes called just a Tomato Pie or a Trenton Tomato Pie, this New Jersey original is a thin crust pizza pie built a little differently than a traditional pizza.
-All toppings are added first and then tomato sauce is added over it before heading into a woodfire grill.
-Home to two of the country’s oldest pizzerias, Trenton, NJ has some of the best tomato pies.
+Sometimes called just a Tomato Pie or a Trenton Tomato Pie, this New Jersey original is a thin-crust pizza pie built a little differently than a traditional pizza.
+All toppings are added first, and then tomato sauce is added before heading into a woodfire grill.
+Home to two of the country’s oldest pizzerias, Trenton has some of the best tomato pies.
 Now, pizza lovers can enjoy tomato pies across the region.
-Check out pizzerias in NJ for your own unique version.
+Check out pizzerias in New Jersey for your own unique version.

 Jersey Hot Dogs